 Import Stake trades

-Stake has created an historical trades report (CSV file) to enable Stake’s customers to seamlessly bulk import their Stake trades into Sharesight.
+Stake has created an historical trades report (spreadsheet file) to enable Stake’s customers to seamlessly bulk import their Stake trades into Sharesight.
 Once received & uploaded, you will be able to make use of Sharesight’s reporting tools to generate tax reports for the 2019 & 2020 financial year.

 Note: If you have already populated your portfolio by forwarding the confirmation emails using the Trade Confirmation Emails feature.
 Importing the CSV will duplicate the trades in the portfolio.